 Changes in global cloud cover are dominated by changes in Pacific cloud over the eastern upwelling regions.
 Clement et al (2009), Observational and Model Evidence for Positive Low-Level Cloud Feedback – regressed cloud amounts against sea surface temperature.

 The combination of AGW and internal variation produced an incremental rate of warming in the 20th century of 0.1K/decade.
 Not in itself an existential threat.
 And one that may diminish this century with a 7% reduction in solar UV possible.
-This would translate into more negative polar annular modes, more north/south blocking patterns and substantial Northrn Hemisphere (NH) cooling – this NH winter may be a taste of things to come – and enhanced upwelling in the eastern Pacific.
+This would translate into more negative polar annular modes, more north/south blocking patterns and substantial Northrn Hemisphere (NH) cooling – this NH winter may be a taste of things to come – and enhanced upwelling in the eastern Pacific (Oviatt et al 2015).
 But chaos introduces an intractable uncertainty that preclude any simple prognostication.
 The place to look for uncertainty is in the deepwater formation zones of the north Atlantic that are implicated in abrupt and catastrophic change over the last 800,000 years.

 Emissions are being addressed pragmatically across a plurality of gases and sectors with a plethora of technologies and systems – underpinned by economic growth and development.
 Uncertainty creates the impetus to focus on pragmatic emission reductions regardless of short term climate variability.
 The bottom line is that the right questions to ask about climate change are not scientific but about appropriate responses to diverse human and environmental challenges.